copplab/Ag-DNA-design/README.md

 To generate the accuracies of each model the SVM_accuracies code must be executed.

 To predict new seqeunces predict sequences code is must be run.
 To execute this code

+A C G T A C G T A C .
+C G T A C G T A C A .
+A C G A C G T A C G .
+T A C G T A C A C G .